eliasgranderubio/dagda/README.md

 ### 0.1.0 (Work in progress)

 The following features are already implemented and included in the 0.1.0 release.
+* Analyzes the installed software in the Operating System
-* Scans both docker images and running containers
+* Analyzes both the docker images and the running containers
-* Docker scan history supported
+* Docker analysis history supported
 * Multiple Linux base images supported
     * Red Hat/CentOS/Fedora
     * Debian/Ubuntu